DylanDunham03/WikiRace-225FinalProject/README.md

 9. `cd build`
 10. `cmake ..`
 11. If you want to run the algorithms, skip to the [Executable](#executable) part.
 If you want to run the test suites, skip to the [Tests](#tests) part.
+    - Feel free to watch our [Demo video](https://youtu.be/Bxm03RmKXgg) on how to run the Executable and Test suites

 ### Executable
 1. From the build directory, run `make main`